 Bring the mix up to a low boil and reduce it down to a simmer.
 Allow cooking for 10-15 minutes or until it has reduced in size and thickened up.

 Add in the baby spinach and cook until it has wilted down.
 Don't cook too much or they will break down and get slimy.
-They are done when the spinach leaves shrink up and still look like little spinach leaves.
-Should only take a minute or two.

-They will continue to cook a bit more once removed from heat.
+The spinach will continue to cook a bit more once removed from heat.
 Better to have the spinach under-cooked than cooked too much.

 Serve over a bed of basmati rice and a side of naan bread.
-Have a sourdough starter?
-Make your own sourdough discard naan.

 Equipment